xwy27/W-SFS/README.md

     ```
 5. Enjoy

-    For local access, you can visit `http://localhost:3000` to enjoy **W-SFS**.
+    For local access, you can visit `http://yourServerIP:3000` to enjoy **leggiero**.

 ## Introduction

-Taking light and convenience into consideration, a simple web server is used: `koa2`, which is unlike the most website construction - SPA front-end with URL forwarding and back-end server.
+Taking light and convenience into consideration, a simple web server is used: `koa2`, which is unlike the most website construction - SPA front-end with URL forwarding and back-end server providing data.

-Under the developing, some middleware are picked:
+Under the developing process, some koa middleware are picked:

-1. koa-body
+1. koa-body:  *parse web request data into json*
-2. koa-bodyparser
+2. koa-router:  *router control*
-3. koa-router
+3. koa-send:  *server sending file*
-4. koa-send
+4. koa-session:  *session control*
-5. koa-session
-6. koa2-static-middleware
-7. nunjucks
+5. koa2-static-middleware:  *static file forward*
+6. nunjucks:  *web page template*

-For the web page, `Semantic`, which concerned more about page displaying is chosen.
-However, it is based on `jQuery`, which I'm a little used to.
-For some reason, I tried `axios` in the project.
+`Semantic`, which concerns more about page displaying and is based on `jQuery` is chosen as the front-end frame work.
+According to some discussion of `jQuery`, `axios` is used for the web request.

-After all, this is a small toy for myself.
+After all, this is a toy for myself.
 I tried to modify the code and learn from it.
 Hope more helpful things can be done to it.

+**Your advice is welcomed.**